ahuacate/pfsense-setup/README.md

 The above two rules will send all traffic on each interface into the respective VPN tunnel.
 You must ensure the ‘gateway’ setting option is set to your VPN gateway and that this rule is above any other rule that allows hosts to go out to the internet. pfSense needs to be able to catch this rule before any others.

 ## 10.3.
 Allow OPT2 access to Chromecast and TV devices - vpngate-local
-By default VLAN40 (vpngate-local) has no access to any other other VLAN.
-For convenience we allow certain VLAN40 ports access to our Chromecast Alias IP address.
+By default VLAN40 (vpngate-local) has no access to any other VLAN.
+For convenience, we allow certain VLAN40 ports access to our Chromecast Alias IP address.

 Go to  `Firewall` > `Rules` > `OPT2 tab` and `^ Add (arrow up)` a new rule: